-After printing a product, many post-processing procedures are used to improve the quality and functionality of the 3D prints.
+After printing a product, many surface finishing solutions are used to improve the quality and functionality of the 3D prints.
 These post-processing procedures add a few bucks to the cost of 3D printed parts or 3D printing services.
 Top post-processing process and their relationship with cost include:

 Polishing is a post-processing process suitable for achieving the smoothest possible surface for a 3D print.
 It involves sanding the 3D print, rinsing the prints, then applying the polisher.
 Polishing is very expensive as there is a need for dimensional accuracy and a highly moderate skill level.

 This involves coating the 3D prints with specific metals such as gold or silver using electrolysis.
 The 3D print is the cathode while the metal is the anode, and both are dipped in an electrolyte.
 On passage of current, there is a deposition of the metal ion on the 3D print.

 Electroplating is suitable for improving the strength and appearance of 3D prints.
 However, the process is very expensive due to the mechanism and the coating metal.